 - Perform regular risk assessments to find new risks.

 - Prioritize and implement security controls to mitigate the risks you’ve identified (CrowdStrike can help).

 - Document and revisit any risks you choose to accept.

 A threat is an attack against your cloud assets that tries to exploit a risk.
-Let’s consider three examples.
+What are four common threats faced by cloud security?

 Cloud is “someone else’s computer.”
 But as long as you’re using computers and software, even those run in another organization’s data center, you’ll encounter the threat of zero-day exploits.

 Zero-day exploits target vulnerabilities in popular software and operating systems that the vendor hasn’t patched.
 They’re dangerous because even if your cloud configuration is top-notch, an attacker can exploit zero-day vulnerabilities to gain a foothold within the environment.